aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/adding-ui-translations/index.md

 title: 'Adding UI Translations'
 ---

-The Vendure Admin UI is fully localizable, allowing you to:
+The Deenruv Admin UI is fully localizable, allowing you to:

-* create custom translations for your UI extensions
+-   create custom translations for your UI extensions
-* override existing translations
+-   override existing translations
-* add complete translations for whole new languages
+-   add complete translations for whole new languages

 ![The UI language is set from the User menu](./ui-translations-01.webp)